Mrbroker425/UN-Go-Green/README.md

 Our roadmap includes collaborations with automotive manufacturers and city authorities for widespread deployment.
 Leveraging Google technologies, our architecture is designed for scalability to address the global challenge of vehicular emissions.

 ---
-Certainly!
  Here's a concise set of instructions:

 ---